There is a worldwide diabesity epidemic, and “experts” don’t know what to do about it.

 The government joined the calorie deficit fan club, as did schools – and your doctor.
 You knew, from your own experience, that it didn’t work like that.
 But you couldn’t convince your doctor, who gave you attitude every time you tried to get some real advice about losing weight.
 Your doctor acted as though it was your fault that you couldn’t lose weight.
 You weren’t trying hard enough, or you didn’t have enough willpower, or you were lying about how much food you ate.

 Thousands of studies have shown the calorie deficit model of weight loss to be incorrect.
-Calories are important, but your body monitors them and adjusts your calorie output to your weight within the range of your setpoint.
+Calories are important, but your body monitors them and adjusts the body’s calorie (energy) used to keep your weight within the range of your setpoint.

-You have a setpoint weight that your body defends.
+Setpoint is a range of body weight that your body strives to maintain.
+It is this setpoint weight that your body defends.
 If you gain too much above it, your body adjusts your metabolism to burn more calories to bring you back down to that weight.
 If you go on a starvation diet and start losing pounds, your body slows your metabolism to keep you from losing too much weight.

 The only SANE way to lose weight permanently and end the diabesity epidemic is to eat more of the right types of foods and exercise less, but smarter.